 When a burning sensation comes without warning, accompanied by a prickling sensation, it’s called paresthesia.
 If this is the type of pain you’re experiencing, conservative remedies such as gentle stretching and other light exercises, NSAIDs, or massage therapy may be enough to bring the relief you need.

 There are several ways you can prevent a burning sensation in your back.
 For instance, drinking plenty of fluids keeps you hydrated, which can help you maintain healthy tissue that’s less likely to become inflamed.
 Eating food rich in omega-3 fatty acids and vitamins C and B12 may be helpful as well.
 It’s crucial to avoid sugary snacks, foods with preservatives, and artificial sweeteners because they could elevate your blood sugar and trigger your burning pain.

 For most people who are experiencing burning pain, other symptoms occur simultaneously, and the source and duration of the discomfort determines the amount of relief gained from treatment.
 Seek medical attention right away if your burning pain is accompanied by loss of bladder control, weakness in the leg, or other serious symptoms.
 Even without such extreme circumstances, you may find it easier to manage your pain if you seek the treatment you need sooner rather than later.

-Though a burning sensation in your back from time to time may not be cause for concern, chronic back pain can significantly affect your quality of life.
-Luckily, there are ways to address serious back pain issues.
-At The Spine Institute Center, we specialize in a wide variety of spinal procedures, including fusion surgery and lumbar disc replacement.
-Santa Monica patients can rely on Dr. Hyun Bae and his team of expert surgeons to diagnose the source of their pain and find an effective solution for relief.
-Call 310-828-7757 today to schedule an in-person evaluation.
+An occasional burning sensation is likely not cause for concern.
+However, chronic back pain could negatively impact your quality of life.
+Get in touch with The Spine Institute today to find out how we can help you find relief for your back pain.
+We specialize in an array of spinal procedures, from spinal fusion surgery to lumbar disc replacement.
+Santa Monica patients can rely on Dr. Hyun Bae and his team of qualified surgeons to diagnose the source of their pain and help them take the first steps toward living a pain-free life.
+Give us a call today at 310-828-7757 to schedule an appointment.